ayushmi173/react-training/README.md

 day 3

-Refs and useRef Hook
+Refs and useRef
+Custom-Hooks
-Custom-Hooks                                                                                                                                      useReducer
+useReducer
 Events and Event Handlers State
 Forms and Validation
 Type checking of component with prop types